-Snacks are good for you, as long as you choose healthy snacks and DO NOT eat too much.
+Snacks are good for you, as long as you include healthy choices and snack mindfully.
+(For example, put the desired amount if food on a plate rather than eating directly from the bag.)
 Small snacks between meals can keep you from overeating at mealtimes and help you manage your weight.

 Healthy snacks for adults can provide energy for work and exercise.
 Healthy snacks and drinks for children provide much needed energy for growth, school, and sports.
 Offer young children healthy snacks, and they may be more likely to choose them on their own when they get older.
 Avoid snacks with added sugar to help you maintain healthy teeth.

 Eating a variety of snacks like the ones above will give you extra vitamins, minerals, fiber, antioxidants (substances that help prevent cell damage), and other disease-fighting nutrients.
 Choosing low-calorie snacks can help you or your child maintain a healthy weight.

 Limit high-calorie sports drinks and packaged, processed snacks, likes chips or cookies.
 Include a glass of water with your snack instead of a sweetened beverage.

 If you have diabetes, you may need to pay attention to the number of carbohydrates in your snacks, as well.

 Nibbles; Appetizers; Healthy eating - healthy snacks; Weight loss - healthy snacks; Healthy diet - healthy snacks; Wellness - healthy snacks